-This is a crowd-pleasing, super moist carrot and pineapple cake packed with extra flavour from walnuts, coconut and a classic cream cheese icing.
+This is a crowd-pleasing, super moist carrot and pineapple cake packed with extra flavor from walnuts, coconut and a classic cream cheese icing.
 And the whole cake is mixed with a wooden spoon!

 I got this recipe a long time ago from a colleague in Montreal.
 Although she’s a dietitian and this cake has a lot of healthy ingredients, it’s not exactly low calorie.
 Oh well.
-Nevertheless, it’s a delicious carrot pineapple cake and you can skip the cream cheese icing if you want (it’s great without it too).
-And, for what it’s worth, I reduced the sugar by 1/2 cup and the oil by 1/4 cup from the original recipe.
+Nevertheless, it’s a delicious carrot pineapple cake and you can skip the cream cheese icing if you really want to (it’s great without it too).
+For what it’s worth, I reduced the sugar by 1/2 cup and the oil by 1/4 cup from the original recipe.

 If you love carrot cake, you’ll love this one.
-The pineapple adds a touch of pineapple flavor (not hugely noticeable) and seriously enhances the moistness.
+The pineapple adds a touch of pineapple flavor (not overwhelming at all) and seriously enhances the moistness.

 Tailor To Your Taste

 - Shred an apple with the carrots and add it to the batter.
 Even more healthiness!

 - Add a bit more allspice or a pinch of ground cloves if you like those spices.